thewsoftware/sdrfc/README.md

 * `-m` - Merge channels from input file to output file, save the result into the output file.

 ### Warning
-Make sure SDR++/SDR# application are not running when updating frequency files.
+Make sure SDR++ and SDR# applications are not running when updating frequency files.
 Both apps load frequency files when started, manage frequency channels in the memory and overwrite files when stopped.

 ## Features
 * Convert frequency channels from one format to another.